Gen Q is very passionate about animals, animal rights, the conservation of their habitats, and researching and understanding their behavior.

 One reason was patterned swimming.
-When forced to swim in circles and rarely straight lines, makes it impossible for orcas' dorsal fins to remain upright.
-Because wild orcas movements are far more random than their captive counterparts, the water pressure cannot weigh more heavily on one side than another.
-Rest at the surface was another reason, gravity begins to take its toll on the dorsal fin and it begins to collapse.
+When forced to swim in circles and rarely straight lines, it is impossible for orcas' dorsal fins to remain upright.
+Because wild orcas' movements are far more random than their captive counterparts, the water pressure cannot weigh more heavily on one side than another.
+Rest at the surface was another reason; gravity begins to take its toll on the dorsal fin and it begins to collapse.
 Warmer water temperatures and lack of hydration also affected the dorsal fin, usually by affecting the collagen in the fin and causing it to deteriorate.

 Abnormal Fins Are Not Collapsed